Adding value in research

 The NIHR is committed to adding value in research to maximise the potential impact of research that it funds for patients and the public.
 This means ensuring that it answers the right questions, delivers the research efficiently and publishes the results in full in an accessible and unbiased report.

-Click on each of the columns below to see some of the case studies showing how adding value in research ensures the above within NIHR-funded research (pdfs open in a new window).
+Click on each of the boxes below to see some of the case studies showing how adding value in research ensures the above within NIHR-funded research (pdfs open in a new window).

 Pillar 1: Identifying Important Research Topics